5G’s rollout is confusing, uneven, and rife with problems

 “It’s hard to deliver high speeds over low-band spectrum because you haven’t got as much capacity available in general,” explains Ian Fogg, lead analyst for the London-based firm, in a Zoom internet call on which he cut out once or twice.
 “What you can do is put 5G on frequency bands you couldn’t previously use”—meaning mid-band spectrum, the happy medium of 5G.

 But in the U.S., most of those frequencies haven’t even been made available to carriers yet.
-The Federal Communications Commission is only starting to move towards auctioning this so-called C-Band spectrum for 5G use.
+The Federal Communications Commission is only starting to move toward auctioning this so-called C-band spectrum for 5G use.

 The Opensignal report does predict that with the low-band 5G now being rolled out at scale by AT&T and T-Mobile on some of the same frequencies they use today to bring 4G countrywide, “5G will be almost everywhere” across the U.S. next year.

-That’s also when you can expect to see carriers turning on “dynamic spectrum sharing” systems that will let them flip spectrum from 4G to 5G use as needed instead of walling it off for one or another.
+That’s also when you can expect to see carriers turning on “dynamic spectrum sharing” systems that will let them flip spectrum from 4G to 5G use as needed instead of walling it off for one or the other.
 The good news there: It should represent a free upgrade for people on 5G-enabled phones, since your phone will automatically switch to whichever network will work best.
 “The goal with DSS is that it’s transparent to the device,” Fogg says; if your 5G phone needs more bandwidth while 4G users near you no longer need as much, your carrier’s network will give that to you.

 But it’s likely that confusion around 5G’s potential will persist.
-That’s because each of the four main carriers are rolling out different types of 5G.
+That’s because each of the four main carriers is rolling out different types of 5G.
 Verizon is touting millimeter-wave 5G that almost nobody can get, Sprint is selling a mid-band version that’s not as fast but is more widely available, and AT&T and T-Mobile are kicking off large- and larger-scale deployments of slower, low-band 5G.
 So what, exactly, is “5G” supposed to mean?

 “That variability risks damaging perceptions of what 5G is to people outside the mobile industry,” Fogg says.
 “It’s going to hurt all the carriers, all of the vendors.”

 The report notes that gamers will likely jump on millimeter-wave 5G for its combination of fast speeds and extremely low latency, essential to competing in action games online.
-But if they’re on the “wrong” kind of 5G, their connection’s responsiveness will decrease and they’ll get smoked.
+But if they’re on the “wrong” kind of 5G, their connection’s responsiveness will decrease, and they’ll get smoked.

 The Opensignal analysis calls out a related problem with online multimedia that you’d think 5G might solve but can’t yet in the States: streaming video that keeps buffering.
 The current situation ranks as gruesome in Opensignal’s estimation; its “State of Mobile Video” report gave the U.S. a score of 53.8 out of 100 in video experience, leaving it in 68th place worldwide after Kyrgyzstan.